-So it looks as if the nucleus is made by just packing in protons and neutrons, so that they form a sphere of volume proportional to A. That is, the nuclear force has a very short range.
+So it looks as if the nucleus is made by just packing in protons and neutrons, so that they form a sphere of volume proportional to A. That is, the nuclear force has a very short range, and each nucleon attracts as many near neighbours as possible.
 If life were this simple we would not be studying nuclear physics.
-Let's look at this a little more closely.
+Let's look at what leads to the stability of just a few of the possible combinations a little more closely.